Walter Lübcke

 Walter Lübcke (22 August 1953 – 2 June 2019) was a German local politician in Hesse and a member of the Christian Democratic Union (CDU).
+He served as a President of the Regierungsbezirk of Kassel in 2009 until his assassination in 2019 by a neo-Nazi extremist.

-On 2 June 2019, he was assassinated at his home by a neo-Nazi extremist.
-Stephan Ernst was arrested on 15 June and confessed to the crime on 25 June.
-The Federal Prosecutor's Office classified the murder as a political assassination.
+Stephan Ernst was arrested on June 15, 2019 and confessed to the crime 6 days later.

 Early life and education

 After attending primary and secondary school in Edertal, Lübcke finished a two-year vocational training in Bad Wildungen in 1969 to briefly work in a local bank afterwards.
 During his voluntary military service between 1975 and 1983, he completed his human resources management training and later worked as an assistant in the press office of the art exhibition documenta 7.
 Concurrently, Lübcke studied at the University of Kassel from 1981 to 1986, graduating with a degree in economics.
 In 1991, he successfully defended his doctoral dissertation on "The early economic planning attempts in the Soviet Union: 1924–1928; Socialism between utopia and pragmatism".

+Walter Lübcke was member of the Evangelical Church in Germany.